thegworld/gtx-browser/docs/gpu/gpu_testing.md

 servers.

 Three optional tryservers are also available which run additional tests.
-As of this writing, they ran longer-running tests that can't run against all Chromium CLs due to lack of hardware capacity.
+As of this writing, they ran longer-running tests that can't run against all GTx Browser CLs due to lack of hardware capacity.
 They are added as part of the included tryservers for code changes to certain sub-directories.